 Why organizations build their own systems

 One of the primary reasons is that the limited turnkey applications may not fit the specific needs of the company.
-In many cases, businesses need to customize ai applications to meet the specific needs of their industry or sector.
+In many cases, businesses need to customize AI applications to meet the specific needs of their industry or sector.
 For example, a company may need to track the movement of objects in a very specific way or may need to detect and recognize objects in a certain environment.

 Another factor is that companies want to avoid sharing their data, and comply with strict privacy regulations that do not allow transferring visual data to the cloud.
 In addition, businesses may need to integrate the application with other software systems.

-Implement computer vision with Viso Suite
+Apply computer vision with Viso Suite

 AI platforms like Viso Suite provide a way to rapidly build, deploy and scale computer vision applications in sports.
 The end-to-end computer vision platform (get the Whitepaper) is powered by viso.ai and helps companies to secure sports events and improve the performance of athletes.

-Get in touch and learn more about how your organization can successfully deliver real-time computer vision in sports.
+Request a demo and learn more about how your organization can successfully deliver real-time computer vision in sports.

 Explore more computer vision applications and ai technologies in related articles: